|

 Since 1986 Timothy has given 1,500

-public lectures as part of his work as
+public talks as part of his work as

 Director of the Oxford University